mitre/inspec_tools/README.md

-	-o --output <profile-path>         : path to the InSpec profile output (default: profile) [optional] -f --format [ruby | hash]          : the format you would like (default: ruby) [optional] -s --separate-files [true | false] : output the resulting controls as one or mutiple files (default: true) [optional] -r --replace-tags <array>          : A case-sensitive, comma separated list to replace tags with a $ if found in a group rules description tag [optional]
+	-o --output <profile-path>         : path to the InSpec profile output (default: profile) [optional] -f --format [ruby | hash]          : the format you would like (default: ruby) [optional] -s --separate-files [true | false] : output the resulting controls as one or mutiple files (default: true) [optional] -m --metadata <metadata-json>      : path to json file with additional metadata for the inspec.yml file [optional] -r --replace-tags <array>          : A case-sensitive, comma separated list to replace tags with a $ if found in a group rules description tag [optional]

 example: inspec_tools xccdf2inspec -x xccdf_file.xml -a attributes.yml -o myprofile -f ruby -s false